steve-oconnor/significant-change/app/posts/2021-04-01-a-policy-is-not-a-service.md

 From discovery findings, it was clear that there was an issue for users with the idea of Significant Change.
 What’s significant?
 In who’s opinion?

-This was reinforced in research sessions when examples such as,
+This was reinforced in research sessions with examples such as:

 >A whole school’s moving to a completely new building, but the building’s capacity is no bigger than the old one.
 That’s not a significant change.